opentmf/opentmf-db-lock-service/README.md

 - Adds support for `LockContext` parameter in methods annotated with `@UsingClusterLock` to retrieve lock details.
 ### 1.0.4
 - Updates dependent library versions to their latest.
+### 1.0.5
+- Updates execution logic of `@UsingClusterLock` to execute the service method even if the lock version is not changed or downgraded, but it has not passed enough milliseconds for downgrade.
+- Introduces `VersionChange` enum to represent the version transition of the acquired lock.
+- Updates the `LockContext` class, adds `versionChange` attribute and deprecates `upgrade` field.